-Generally, people consume Nettle leaf as an herb in soups, salads, and curries, but the best way to derive all the plant benefits is in an herbal tea.
-For herbal tea preparation,nettle leaf is available in two forms – loose dry herb & tea bag.
-From many years, a lot of discussion has focused on what is the healthier way to gain all the benefits of nettle leaf herbal tea –as a tea bag or as a loose-leaf decoction?
-Although we all know that using tea bags is an easier way to prepare herbal tea, as a trained dietician, I advise my clients to steep full leaves as this is the best way to use Nettle leaf herbal tea.
+Generally, people consume Nettle as an herb in soups, salads, and curries, but the best way to derive all the plant benefits is in Nettle herbal tea.
+For tea preparation nettleis available in two forms – loose dry herb & tea bags.
+For many years, a lot of discussion has been focused on what is the healthiest way to gain all the benefits of nettle herb –as a tea bag or as a loose-leaf decoction?
+Although, we all know that using tea bags is an easier way to prepare herbal tea, as a trained dietician, I advise my clients to steep full leaves as this is the best way to consume Nettle tea.

-The leaves used in tea bags are usually the powder and fannings of broken leaves.
-This is a big step down in comparison to the benefits from good quality full leaf herbal tea.
-Likewise, the tea bag’s cover also absorbs nutrients, implying that we are losing nutrients in the tea bag cover.
-Moreover, the tea bag is always filled with smaller parts of the herb, causing a loss of essential oils along with providing less flavour.
-On the other hand, a direct leaf decoction is made of uncut, whole leaves, which contain of all the nutrients, essential oils, flavour and aroma of the leaf.
+The leaves used in tea bags are usually the powder and fanning’s of broken leaves which is a big step down in comparison to the benefits from good quality full leaf herbal Nettle tea.
+Likewise, the tea bag’s cover also absorbs nutrients, implying that we are losing nutrients in the tea bag cover moreover; the tea bag is always filled with smaller parts of the herb, causing a loss of essential oils along with providing less flavor.
+On the other hand, a direct leaf decoction is made of uncut, whole leaves, which contains all the nutrients, essential oils, flavor and aroma of the leaves.
 With these points, you can understand how the whole leaf is more concentrated in nutrients than the tea bag.
-This shows how Nettle leaf decoction is better than the tea bag version.
-That is why I always endorse Nettle leaf tea or herbal tea by BestSource Nutrition, as the leaves in this product are young and come in a loose form pouch for direct herbal tea decoction.
-Along with this, the manufacturing process plays important role.As BestSource Nutrition’s Nettle leaf development is cautiously managed, it provides assurance of preserving medicinal and nutritional properties to provide high quality Nettle Leaf herbal tea.
+This shows how Nettle leaf decoction is better than the tea bag version also one of the prime reasons why I endorse Nettle leaf tea or herbal tea by BestSource Nutrition, as the leaves in the product are young and come in a loose form pouch for direct herbal tea decoction.
+Along with this, the manufacturing process plays important role at Best Source Nutrition Nettle leaf tea development is cautiously managed; it provides assurance of preserving medicinal and nutritional properties to provide high quality Nettle Leaf tea.